-(AP) Stop at a cafe in the remote stretches of northern Arizona and southern Utah in the fall, and you're likely to hear a mix of languages as tourists from around the world seek out breathtaking canyons and massive rock formations.
+(AP) Stop at a cafe in the remote stretches of northern Arizona and southern Utah in the fall, and you're likely to hear a mix of languages as tourists from around the world step into the iconic western landscape, marked by breathtaking canyons and massive rock formations.

 Millions of visitors tour the region each year for what can be once-in-a-lifetime vacations.